15 Cities Where You Can Rent an Apartment for $650 or Less

-What you can get: A one-bedroom for $545 a month in a vintage building in the city’s Near Northside neighborhood.
+What you can get: A one-bedroom unit for $545 a month in a vintage building close to the Near Northside neighborhood.
 Apartments have parquet floors and the building is close to downtown.

-What you can get: A one-bedroom apartment in the Coronado area for $590 a month.
-The 650-square-foot apartment has a dishwasher, balcony, and in-unit laundry.
-The building has a pool.
+What you can get: A spacious one-bedroom apartment in the Belmont area for $575 a month.
+The 650-square-foot apartment has in-unit laundry, air conditioning, and is within minutes to downtown Lincoln.

 Apartments in Shreveport cost $580 per month on average.
-But if you want a deal, look for a two-bedroom.
-While rents for smaller units climbed slightly from March to April, average rent for a large unit fell 4.5% to $640 per month.
+But the real deals are with two-bedroom apartments.
+While rent for smaller units climbed slightly from November to December, average rent for a large unit fell 9.9% to $640 per month.

 What you can get: A one-bedroom unit in a complex with a dog park, swimming pool, and clubhouse.
 The apartment is across the street from Cross Lake and is close to the freeway.